RichardAppen/RequestrInfrastructureAWS/README.md

 #### createTicket
 Create a new ticket in the given group by starting a new execution of the group's state machine.
 The ticket will automatically go into the first state which waits for interaction.
 The next possible states are the approved state, denied state, or comment state.
+When a ticket is created the DynamoDB table is queried for all members of the group that are of rank 'Admin' or 'Owner'.
+It then calls on AWS Cognito to get the emails of these users.
+It will then send an email using AWS SES to each of these emails, notifying them that a new ticket was created in their group.

 ###### Request Syntax
 - POST method